devopskube/devopskube/charts/nginx-ingress/README.md

 # Nginx-Ingress Controller

+**This helm install is deprecated.
+We will provide a newer version of this asap.**

 An Ingress Controller is a daemon, deployed as a Kubernetes Pod, that watches the ApiServer's /ingresses endpoint for updates to the Ingress resource.
 Its job is to satisfy requests for ingress.

 This is a helm-chart for the "official" Kubernetes [Nginx-Ingress](https://github.com/kubernetes/ingress) Controller.
 This chart includes the default-http-backend, which is used and configured in the Nginx-Ingress ConfigMap.